-Hailing from Broome, Mark has worked across several performing arts’ genres, first and foremost as an actor, but also as a writer, producer and sound designer.
+Mark is a proud Nyikina man.
+With a gift for storytelling, he works across several performing arts’ genres, as an actor, writer, producer and sound designer.

 He will next be seen portraying the iconic role of Detective Jay Swann in Mystery Road: Origin for the ABC and in Savage River from director Jocelyn Moorhouse, also for the ABC, as well as in feature film Sweet As, for Jub Clerc, in her directorial debut.
 Additionally, 2022 will see Mark co-produce, co-write and present a documentary focusing on Indigenous suicide entitled Keeping Hope.